-Parameters callback - A function or method with the signature callback(data, packet) to be called when this destination receives a packet.
+Parameters callback - A function or method to be called.

 set_proof_requested_callback(callback)

 Registers a function to be called when a proof has been requested for a packet sent to this destination.
 Allows control over when and if proofs should be returned for received packets.